-In addition, the ICS faculty holds appointments in academic departments (Psychology & Neuroscience; Philosophy; Computer Science; Education; Speech, Language and Hearing Sciences; Architecture and Planning; and Linguistics), and therefore have access to the research and educational facilities of these departments, as well as the campus computing network, libraries, and all other available campus resources.
+In addition, the ICS faculty holds appointments in academic departments beyond the Institute, for example, Psychology & Neuroscience, Philosophy, Computer Science, Education, Speech, Language and Hearing Sciences, Architecture and Planning, Linguistics and more, with access to the research and educational facilities of these departments as well as other resources within the Institute's administrative structure.

 The laboratory supports Windows, Mac, and Linux/Unix operating systems.
 It provides desktop computers for researchers, and computer servers for developing and evaluating systems and for collecting data.
 The annotation lab contains 10 networked Intel-based PCs (2.4 GHz, Intel Pentium 4) and can also be used for teaching, training, and research.
 CLEAR also has a computing cluster of over 10 machines connected to a 4 terabyte disk over a 1Gigbyte switch.
 The laboratory computers and the cluster are connected to an Intel dual-processor (2.67 GHz Xeon w/ 8 total CPU cores) server with 48 GB RAM running Linux/Unix operating system.